 If you are currently taking any medications, you should consult with a pharmacist or doctor before taking any supplements.

 Getting healthy sources of omega-3 fats in your diet in combination with a good training regime with rest days and possible supplementation with nutrients discussed in this article should help you to achieve your fitness goals while maintaining strong joints.

 Supplements such as glucosamine, chondroitin, omega-3 and methyl sulfonyl methane are all beneficial for your joints.

 Glucosamine is naturally found in the body; it prevents the bones from rubbing against each other.
 Supplementing glucosamine can therefore help protect the joints.

 What is chondroitin?

-Chondroitin is a susbtance found in the cartilage which helps prevent the breakdown of cartilage.
+Chondroitin is a substance found in the cartilage which helps prevent the breakdown of cartilage.

 Omega-3 fatty acids have anti-inflammatory effects which are beneficial for our health.
-Supplementing Omega-3 may be beneficial for your heart and your joints.
+Supplementing omega-3 may be beneficial for your joints.